Jaguo415/Kickstarter-Analysis/Written_Report_Template.md

 # Kickstarting with Excel

 ## Overview of Project
+To Create two Charts called "Theater Outcome By Start Date" and "Outcomes based on Goals"

 ### Purpose
+My Stakeholder Louise’s recently watched a Play called "Fever" It was awesome, exciting but most importantly It made a profit.
+Louise wants to find out how different campaigns fare based on their launch date and funding goals.
+I must return my findings and submit a report to Louise.

 ## Analysis and Challenges
+Pivot Table
+Filter Parent category = theater
+Formula =CountIfs, Sum

 ### Analysis of Outcomes Based on Launch Date
+May is the best time to plan a campaign for theater.
+Oct is the worst time to plan a campaign for theater.

 ### Analysis of Outcomes Based on Goals
+As Request for larger sum of Money increases, chance of Success decrease.
+Sweet Spot is around 15-19k.
+Data is skewed regarding larger sums.
+Could be fixed by including more rows.
+Perhaps increasing the timeline of the data to larger than 17 years.

 ### Challenges and Difficulties Encountered

+I was using "countif" and failing on the formula.
+I Got frusterated and just decided to manually added those numbers by filtering and sorting by subcategorie.
+Turns out thats not acceptable.
+Gotta be "CountIfs" with a "S" So I Decided to click the hint and watch the video about Countifs.
+Mega Face palm and re-did the entire spreadsheet correctly.

 ## Results